Reggio-inspired, multi-age learning

 We believe that children are active participants and learners.
 Therefore, our curriculum is child-based and stresses process-oriented experiences rather than product-oriented experiences.
 Because children learn best through play, they spend lots of time in active, often messy, play.

-Originally named the Mattye Jones Child Care Center, it opened August 1, 1976 as a community program of Blakemore United Methodist Church.
-In August 1997, Blakemore Children’s Center underwent a significant transformation of purpose and program.
-BCC became a multi-age, inclusive environment where each child is valued as an individual and learning occurs through developmentally appropriate experiences.
+Originally named the Mattye Jones Child Care Center, it opened in August 1976 as a community program of Blakemore United Methodist Church.
+In August 1997, Blakemore Children’s Center underwent a significant transformation of purpose and program and became a multi-age, inclusive environment where each child is valued as an individual and learning occurs through developmentally appropriate experiences.
 BCC attained accreditation through The National Association for the Education of Young Children (NAEYC) and achieved the highest (3-star) rating by the Tennessee Department of Human Services.
 In July of 2008, the Maxine Cassety Infant/Toddler Program began serving children ages 6 weeks to 30 months in a unique multi-age environment.